The best tip? Take your time and ask lots of questions

-As I mentioned in a previous post, my dentist of 20 years retired and, because I don’t have dental insurance, I was faced with the daunting task of researching local dentists to find one that 1) offered basic dental care and didn’t push teeth whitening, gum scaling or Botox; and 2) was willing to offer me a cash discount and work with me on keeping my dental costs down.
+As I mentioned in a previous post, my dentist of 20 years retired and, because I don’t have dental insurance, I was faced with the daunting task of researching local dentists to find one that 1) offered basic dental care and didn’t push teeth whitening, gum scaling or Botox; and 2) was willing to offer me a cash discount … read on

 Recently, the US Public Health Service issued new recommendations to slightly lower the amount of fluoride that’s put in our community drinking water.

 That’s because we have access to other sources of fluoride, mostly toothpaste and mouth rinses, so we don’t need as much in the water supply.

 Since the early 1960s our tap water has been … read on

 Health tourism—traveling to another country for more affordable health care—has been an interest of mine for some time.
 I haven’t done it (yet), but many others have.

 Last week I read an article in The Atlantic about the trend for Americans living near the Mexican border to seek dental care in Mexico.
 The story highlights one dentist, Dr. Jessica Nitardy, who lives in El Paso, TX, and commutes … read on